 Our results also show that we should consider vertical relationships and market structure of pharmacy retailing in the debate on impact of parallel trade on long-term welfare.
-In fact, parallel trade can be considered a threat to third-degree price discrimination, which could result in a manufacturer only serving high-demand markets (Malueg and Schwartz, 1994).
-Danzon et al. (2005) already shows that launch delays are correlated with price regulation.
-However, Grossman and Lai (2008) also shows that parallel trade limits the ability of poorer countries to free ride on innovation incentives created in richer countries, which benefits everyone in the long run, even if free riding may benefit them in the short run.
-While free trade of goods remains a principle of the European Economic Area, it seems regulators are starting to understand the potential harm to exporting countries because of recent and possibly related drug shortages.18
+In fact, parallel trade can be considered a threat to third-degree price discrimination, which could result in a manufacturer only serving high-demand markets (Malueg and Schwartz (1994)).
+Danzon, Wang, and Wang (2005) already showed that launch delays are correlated with price regulation.
+However, Grossman and Lai (2008) also showed that parallel trade limits the ability of poorer countries to free ride on innovation incentives created in richer countries, which benefits everyone in the long run, even if free riding may benefit them in the short run.
+While free trade of goods remains a principle of the European Economic Area, it seems regulators are starting to understand the potential harm to exporting countries because of recent and possibly related drug shortages.16